apache/druid/docs/do-not-merge.md

 ### Segment loading config changes

-The following segment related configs are now deprecated and will be removed in future releses:
+The following segment related configs are now deprecated and will be removed in future releases:

 * `maxSegmentsInNodeLoadingQueue`
 * `maxSegmentsToMove`